OPahunang/School_District_Analysis/README.md

 ![district_summary_after_update.png](https://github.com/OPahunang/School_District_Analysis/blob/main/Resources/district_summary_after_update.png)

 1) How is the district summary affected?

-   The modification of Thomas High School 9th grade with grade to Nan did not have much of a big impact this is due to the numbers of 9th graders student which is 461.
+   The modification of Thomas High School 9th grader grades to Nan did not have much of a big impact to District Summary analysis this is due to the numbers of 9th graders student which is only 461.

  District Summary Initial Analysis
  ![district_summary_initial_analysis.png](https://github.com/OPahunang/School_District_Analysis/blob/main/Resources/district_summary_initial_analysis.png)